 Recognizing that the B Impact Assessment is completed over a period of time, and that all of these time periods are designed to provide an appropriate measure of a company’s “current” performance, some flexibility is allowed for time periods to shift minimally as the company progresses through the BIA.
-After significant periods of time have lapsed, however, it is recommended (or in the case of B Corp Certification, required) that companies recalibrate their responses in the BIA to ensure their answers are consistent and appropriate measures of current performance.
+However, after significant periods of time have lapsed (typically if the reported data is over 18 months old when the BIA is submitted), it is recommended (or in the case of B Corp Certification, required) that companies recalibrate their responses in the BIA to ensure their answers are consistent and appropriate measures of current performance.

 Was this article helpful?